Key Points

 - Improved Project

-- A project that restores the pre-disaster function, and at least the same capacity, of the damaged facility and incorporates improvements or changes to its pre-disaster design not required by eligible codes or standards.
+- The Improved Project is a project that aims to restore the pre-disaster function and capacity of the damaged facility, while also incorporating improvements or changes to its pre-disaster design that are not required by eligible codes or standards.

 - Alternate Project

-- The use of funds toward a project that does not restore the pre-disaster function of the damaged facility.
+- Funds may be allocated to a project that fails to reinstate the damaged facility's pre-disaster function.
 If the Applicant determines the public welfare would not be best served by restoring a damaged facility or its function, it may use the funds toward a different facility that benefit the same community.

 - Alternative Procedures Pilot Program for Permanent Work Project